haoyang9804/RecBi/README.md

 # RecBi

-RecBi is a new-born technique proposed in paper ***Enhanced Compiler Bug Isolation via Memoized Search*** for compilers' **fault localization**.
+RecBi is a new-born technique proposed in paper ***Enhanced Compiler Bug Isolation via Memoized Search***(written by Junjie Chen, Haoyang Ma and Lingming Zhang) for compilers' **fault localization**.

 In this paper, we utilize two popular C compilers, LLVM and GCC, to experiment on the performance of RecBi.
 All our experiments are based on GCC svn repository and LLVM svn repository.
 Because GCC svn repository has been converted to git, we could not provide reproducible experiments about GCC bugs.
 In this project, we *only* implement the llvm part of RecBi.
-GCC part will be implemented some day in the future.
+GCC part and LLVM part with git will be implemented some day in the future.

 ---

-Here follows some steps for installing, deploying and utilizing RecBi in your Linux workstation.
+Here follows some steps for installing, deploying and running RecBi in your Linux workstation.

 ## Installing